gvwilson/thirdbit/src/fiction/iffy/index.md

 "I suppose your lot will be wanting the tour?"

 "Thank you.
-And a look at the controls if I may?
+If it's all right,
-On my own?"
+we'll just poke around ourselves."
 Doctor Johel's tone made it clear that it wasn't actually a request.

 Wales waited for her to go before turning to Iffy, who hadn't taken her eyes off Honesty as de marched away.
-"Just give your friend some time," he said gently.
+"Just give der some time," he said gently.
 "And don't worry too much about anything de says.
 It's just the induction talking."

 Iffy nodded jerkily.
 "I know.
-I just—I keep thinkin' about how Jeep changed up."
+I just keep thinkin' about how Jeep changed up."

 Wales shrugged.
 "Sometimes it doesn't all go away.